Best Rooftop Bars & Terrace Restaurants in Melbourne

 Because who doesn’t love sun-kissed patios and breezy high-rise terraces?
 It makes for good times in even better settings, and thankfully rooftop bars in Melbourne are in abundance.
 What’s more, the city is also home to rooftop restaurants churning out truly gourmet food, from humble pub classics to sophisticated Mediterranean cuisine.

 If you’re after beers in the afternoon sun, cocktails for sunset drinks or dinner amongst the city lights, our list will have you sorted.
 We’ve found the top terrace restaurants and best rooftop bars Melbourne has to offer.
-Literally rising to the top of Melbourne’s dining scene, check out these spots for a memorable outing with family or friends.
+Literally rising to the top of Melbourne’s dining scene, check out these spots for a memorable outing with mates, family or significant others.

 Best Rooftop Bars in Melbourne